 3. Lowers cholesterol

 There a lack of evidence as to whether apple cider vinegar can lower cholesterol levels, and most of the positive research has been conducted on rats.
 It’s important to remember that results from animal studies are interesting but cannot directly be extrapolated to humans.
-This means that much more research is needed before we can say that apple cider vinegar can be used to improve cholesterol levels, and for now it’s best to focus on more proven dietary changes.
+This means that much more research is needed before we can say that apple cider vinegar can be used to improve cholesterol levels.

 4. Skin Glow